🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 $$ y_{n+1} = \frac{(n+1)\lambda D}{d} $$

-By definition, the fringe width β is the distance between two consecutive bright fringes, such as the nth and the (n+1)th fringe. hence
+By definition, the fringe spacing β is the distance between two consecutive bright fringes, such as the nth and the (n+1)th fringe. hence

 $$\beta = y_{n+1} – y_n$$